taoensso/telemere/wiki/7-Tips.md

   Telemere doesn't couple the presence of an error value to signal level.
 This can be handy, but means that you need to be clear on what constitutes an "error signal" for your use case.
 See also the [`error-signal?`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#error-signal) util.

-- Signals may contain arbitrary user-level keys.
+- Signals may contain arbitrary app-level keys.

   Any non-standard [options](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#help:signal-options) you give to a signal creator call will be added to the signal it creates: